openmas-ai/openmas/docs/communicator_extensions.md

 )
 ```

-## Creating Communicator Plugins
+## Creating Communicator Extensions

-There are two ways to create and distribute communicator plugins:
+There are two ways to create and distribute communicator extensions:

 ### 1. As an Installable Package (Entry Points)

-To create a communicator plugin as an installable package:
+To create a communicator extension as an installable package:

 1. Create a subclass of `BaseCommunicator`: